kreko-wtal/org.openhab.binding.magentatv/README.md

 This include device discovery, sending keys from the remote and also receiving program events.

+This binding replaces the former versions EntertainTV and TelekomTV bindings.

 ---

 Please check out https://community.openhab.org/t/magentatv-entertaintv-binding-for-deutsche-telekom-mr-3xx-and-4xx and discuss your ideas, requests and technical problems with the community.